 Our plan is designed to meet the needs of people who receive certain Medicaid benefits.
 (Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.)
-To be eligible for our plan you must be eligible for Medicare and Full Medicaid Benefits. .
+To be eligible for our plan you must be enrolled in Original Medicare Parts A & B and receive state Medicaid eligibility.